Smart Employer of the Year 2026 finalist, the team behind your install

 How to apply through Perth Solar Warehouse

-Perth Solar Warehouse, operating under the PSW Energy brand, is listed by Plenti as an accredited WA Residential Battery Scheme vendor in the Synergy service area.
-Homeowners don’t lodge rebate applications directly — accredited vendors handle this through the scheme’s approved channel.
+Perth Solar Warehouse, registered under the co-owned PSW Energy brand (McKercher Corporation), is listed by Plenti as an accredited WA Residential Battery Scheme vendor in the Synergy service area.
+Homeowners don’t lodge rebate applications directly; accredited vendors handle this through the scheme’s approved channel.

 The scheme is funded for up to 100,000 rebates.
 Availability is finite.